 I suggested that they seal off the soffit vent bays with rigid foam to stop the air leaks.
-This week they told me that they wanted to replace their shower stall and install time.
+This week they told me that they wanted to replace their shower stall glass enclosure and install new tile.
 This was my opportunity to get behind the shower and figure out once and for all what was causing this yearly plumbing issue.

 Seal any air leaks – wind is a major contributor to freezing pipes.
 Even a tiny opening can let in enough cold air to cause a pipe to freeze.

 Look for air leaks around electrical wiring, dryer vents and pipes.
 Use caulk or foam insulation to keep the cold air out and the heat in.
 Today we ripped out the old shower and with in 30 seconds I had my answer.
 The photos below tell all but I will share my thoughts as we go.

 Opening The Wall Revealed Insulation Problems: